Back to Blog

 Want to adopt value-based pricing for your productized services business?
 Here are some examples to inspire you!

-Portal is a client collaboration system that allows agencies and other productized services businesses to effectively manage the end-to-end project execution process.
-When you add a client to Portal, you can share files, send messages, receive payments, and manage client interactions easily.
+Copilot is a client portal software that allows agencies and other productized services businesses to effectively manage the end-to-end project execution process.
+When you add a client to Copilot, you can share files, send messages, receive payments, and manage client interactions easily.

-Portal is significantly more expensive than other client management systems because of how it supports project execution from start to finish.
+Copilot offers a wide range of features compared to other client management systems because of its ability to integrate with third-party apps — supporting the entire client management process from start to finish.
 It offers three value-based pricing packages — Standard, Professional, and Enterprise.
 The Standard Plan is the cheapest at $59 per month for a single user, and it has basic but functional features.
 Customers who want more value can opt for the Professional or Enterprise plans to access more features like third-party extensions, white labeling, and custom subdomains.

 Chatty.so is a freelance marketplace where businesses can find and hire top-notch writers and editors.
 Clients provide project details, and Chatty matches them with the vetted freelance talent in their pool to provide the required services.